davidhu2000/kube-knots/app/docs/docs/contributing/02-local-development.md

 # Local Development

+How to setup your local development environment to add to Kube Knots

 ## Kube Knots App

 Quickest way to get started is to fork the [repository](https://github.com/davidhu2000/kube-knots) and clone it locally.